cegela/cege.la/README.md

 This is the fantastic cege.la URL shortener.

-Just get any [goo.gl](https://goo.gl/) shortened link and replace goo.gl by cege.la.
+Just get any [bit.ly](https://bit.ly/) shortened link and replace bit.ly by cege.la.